chandlermar/SQL-Mock-Database/final-db-tested/readme.txt

             CREATE TABLE tbl_1 (a1 int, a2 varchar(20));                (Creates new table/file within directory youre in)
             DROP TABLE tbl_1                                            (Deletes table/file)
             SELECT * FROM tbl_1                                         (Outputs content of chosen table)

+                                                                        (**Note: Directories should be created and deleted first when running the program.
+You can not create/delete directories once youre using a directory with the USE command.
+Additionally, tables can only be created/deleted once you are within a directory.)